How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 - Time matters: the sooner, the better.
 Don’t delay in seeking help.

-- Know your cycle or when you might ovulate; if ovulation has already occurred, emergency pills are less likely to prevent pregnancy.
+- Know your cycle.
+Be aware of when you might ovulate.
+If ovulation has already occurred, emergency pills are less likely to prevent pregnancy.

 - Avoid self-medication with unproven remedies, douching, or herbal abortifacients—these are unsafe and ineffective.